menu

 7. Cut off vulnerabilities at the source

-We know that developers use several components, frameworks, and libraries to build nearly 50-60% of the code.
-Rather than wait for any vulnerabilities to be introduced and then scanned, why not block these from ever entering the code?
+We know developers use several components, frameworks, and libraries to build nearly 50-60% of the code.
+Rather than wait for any vulnerabilities to be introduced and scanned, why not block these from ever entering the code?

 For some organizations, the risk associated with developers downloading code directly from the internet is too high.
 In these cases, the download is blocked right at the source.
 For others, developers may be restricted to managed code repositories like GitHub.